 By being naturally rich in ovomucoid protein, they aid the body in fighting allergies.
-Ovomucoid protein is one of the key ingredients found in most antihistamine or anti-allergy medication.
+Ovomucoid protein is one of the key ingredients found in most antihistamines or anti-allergy medication.

 Quail Eggs Increase Energy Levels

-Now, after reading about all these health benefits of quail eggs, it is important to mention that an excessive consumption of quail eggs can also have a negative impact on our health.
-This is why we should consume them in moderation, just like everything else.
+Now, after reading about all these health benefits of quail eggs, it is important to mention that excessive consumption of quail eggs can also have a negative impact on our health.
+This is why it is recommended to consume them in moderation, just like everything else.
 Too much or too little of anything can oftentimes lead to an extreme measure.
 Read this article as well, if you want more information.

 To sum up, quail eggs are a superfood.
 They’re still underestimated by most people and unfortunately, their numerous uses and health benefits are still unknown to a lot of people.
 Nevertheless, as you can see, by adding them to your diet you bring a boost of minerals, vitamins, and antioxidants that really feed your body, not just curb your hunger.
 Make sure you buy organic quail eggs, as this is the only way you can get high-quality nutrients!